Orcapt/orca-pip/docs/guides/DEV_MODE_GUIDE.md

-# Lexia Dev Mode Guide
+# Orca Dev Mode Guide

 ## Overview

-Lexia now supports **Dev Mode** for local development without requiring Centrifugo.
+Orca now supports **Dev Mode** for local development without requiring Centrifugo.
 This makes it easier to develop and test AI agents locally.

 **🎯 KEY POINT**: Your application code (OpenAI calls, streaming logic) **stays exactly the same** in both dev and production modes.
 Just change one flag!

 ## What is Dev Mode?

-In production, Lexia uses **Centrifugo** for real-time WebSocket streaming to the frontend.
-In dev mode, Lexia uses:
+In production, Orca uses **Centrifugo** for real-time WebSocket streaming to the frontend.
+In dev mode, Orca uses:
 - **In-memory storage** for streaming data
 - **SSE (Server-Sent Events)** for real-time updates
 - **Simple HTTP polling** as an alternative